-Campus Security Authority (CSA) See the appendix for the complete list Victims of crimes are encouraged to file a report with local law enforcement in addition to their report to the Campus Public Safety Department; CPS staff are able to assist in this process if desired.
+Campus Security Authority (CSA) See the appendix for the complete list Campus Public Safety (CPS); CPS staff are able to assist you in getting in contact with local law enforcement if so desired.

 NOTE: All Clery countable crimes (according to the FBI's Uniform Crime Reporting definitions) will be counted in the final Clery Annual Security Report.
 While the content of reports or the reporting parties may remain anonymous, the incidents must be disclosed according to federal law.